 Effective generally for tax years commencing with 2007, the existing Texas franchise tax was replaced with a new tax (referred to as the "Texas Margins Tax") that applies to most business entities that have statutory liability protection, including, without limitation, corporations (C or S), limited liability companies and limited partnerships.
-The Texas Margins Tax is generally a 1% (0.5% for retailers and wholesalers) tax levied on "taxable margin".
+The Texas Margins Tax is generally a 1% (0.5% for retailers and wholesalers) tax levied on "taxable margin" (though temporary rate reductions are available for tax years 2014 and 2015 under 2013 legislation enacted through HB 500).
 "Taxable margin" for this purpose is generally equal to total revenue of the entity, less deductions for either (1) cost of goods sold or (2) compensation, including benefits.
 Compensation (excluding benefits) is limited to $300,000 per person (inflation adjusted every two years).
 Under a 2007 legislative amendment (HB 3928), a 0.575% gross receipts tax may be used as an alternative tax for entities with $10 million or less in total revenue.

 Limited partnerships, including family limited partnerships, that meet certain qualifications making them "passive entities" are exempt from this tax.
 Additionally, otherwise taxable entities with gross receipts of $300,000 or less (inflation adjusted every two years) are also exempt from this tax for tax years prior to 2010.
 Under a 2007 legislative amendment (HB 3928), entities with gross receipts from $300,001 to $900,000 will receive a discount on the tax based on a sliding scale for tax years prior to 2010.
-Under a 2009 legislative amendment (HB 4765), the small business exemption is again increased so that otherwise taxable entities with gross receipts of $1,000,000 or less (for tax years 2010 and 2011) and $600,000 or less (after 2011) are exempt from this tax.
+Starting with a 2009 legislative amendment (HB 4765), the small business exemption was again increased so that otherwise taxable entities with gross receipts of $1,000,000 or less would be exempt from this tax.
+HB 500 enacted in 2013 makes the $1,000,000 exemption (with adjustment for inflation) permanent.
 However, affiliated entities deemed to constitute a unitary business are required to do combined reporting, which, among other things, may disqualify various affiliated entities from use of the applicable small business exemption.

 V. Securities Law Issues.